stackrev/vue_mobiledetection/article/readme.md

 ```

 This is enough for a webapp, but we want the same functionality to be available on our device.
-Run the *yarn capacitor:build* command and go to the android folder and find the file **variables.gradle**, within this file add the following setting:
+Run the *yarn capacitor:build* command and go to the android folder and find the file **variables.gradle**.
+Within this file add the following setting:

 ```gradle
 ext {